 Metal Sculpture

 If you have the urge to express your creative self by cutting, bending, denting, grinding, welding and polishing metal, then you may have a future as a metal sculptor.
 Take this activity to confirm the suspicion and you won’t be disappointed.
-A small lab fee may be charged.

 Explore the world of film photography.
 Students in Evening Photography learn to use a 35mm camera, process film and print in the school’s darkroom.
 We also explore experimental techniques and alternative cameras.
 For those with a background in traditional photography, this activity is an opportunity to investigate the medium further.
 Having a 35mm camera is helpful, but the school has cameras to loan if needed.
-Film and photographic paper are available in the school bookstore.

 Printmaking

-Sewing and Quilting
+Sewing

 This activity will cover a variety of basic sewing skills.
 Students can choose to focus on quilting techniques or learn to sew clothing from commercial and original patterns.
 Instruction in embroidery, alterations and embellishments will also be offered.
 All levels of experience are welcome.
-A small lab fee may be charged for materials used.

 Stained Glass

 Glass unleaded!
 We will be exploring stained glass using lead free solders and copper foil.
 You will learn to cut glass, break and grind it, wrap with foil and solder together to complete a beautiful work of art.
 After some experience with this process 3D formats are also an option to create sculptural mobiles and small boxes.
-A small fee may be charged depending upon materials used.

 Weaving

 Students will learn the fundamentals of weaving by designing and creating individual projects on 4 and 8 harness floor looms.
 Projects may include scarves, clothing, blankets, rugs or tapestries.
 Other fiber related techniques can also be explored including spinning, dyeing and knitting.
 Beginners are welcome.
-A small fee may be charged depending on the size of projects and materials used.

-Wood Sculpture
+Wood Carving and Sculpture

 Woodworking

 Instruction and suggestions are offered on design, construction techniques, and the uses of both hand and power tools.
 Everyone must complete at least one project by the end of the semester.
 Beginning and experienced woodworkers are welcome.
-A small lab fee may be charged.

 Yearbook